Q: How do I become an OSAT Member?

 Q: How does OSAT qualify as a charity?

-A: Although the OSAT club asks members to pay dues, the operation of its website,and its telephone hotline, club activities are not all strictly limited to dues-paying members.
+A: Although the OSAT club asks members to pay dues, the operation of its website and club activities are not all strictly limited to dues-paying members.
 The only requirement to participate in OSAT activities is agreement to abide by the principles of anonymity and abstinence, and signing an appropriate release and indemnity agreement.
-The hotline, and access some of the web site are provided free-of-charge to interested non-members.
+Access to some of the web site is provided free-of-charge to interested non-members.
 OSAT activities are open to people who are not in recovery.
-However, because of the incorporation of recovery support discussion at some OSAT activities, our experience is that few of the individuals who participate but who are not either members or friends/spouses of members of 12-step programs remain in the group.
+However, because of the incorporation of recovery support at some OSAT activities, our experience is that few of the individuals who participate but who are not either members or friends/partners of members of 12-step programs remain in the group.
 Many club activities include 12-step meetings, and at times professionals in the field of substance abuse counseling who are members provide informal counseling without charge within the context of the club activities.
 In addition to outdoor activities, OSAT works with treatment centers at their request to introduce their clients to our program within the context of their own treatment programs.

 Q: How are funds received by OSAT used?

 A: Current annual cash flow is approximately $25,000-30,000.
-About 1/3 of this is associated with the climbing class, 1/3 membership fees and operations, and 20% with merchandise sales.
-About 20% of the clubs funds comes from donations, most of which come from the members themselves.
+Roughly half of revenue comes from memberships and donations, and most of the remainder from activity fees for courses offered.
 Among the costs covered are web site and other communciation costs, meeting site rental, reproduction costs for training course and club informational materials, postage, organizational costs, and the purchase of equipment owned by the club.
 The club also provides upon request memberships free-of-charge to people who are unemployed or otherwise in financial distress.
 Club funds are generally NOT used to cover the direct individual costs of activities or trips, which are paid for by the participants.

 Q: How is OSAT administered?

 A: A five-member board is elected for overlapping two-year terms to oversee the operation of the club in accordance with its by-laws.
 Board members serve without compensation to oversee the well-being of the club, and also serve as the corporate board of directors.
-Standing committees administer activities, the climbing course, publications, service, telephone hotline, web site administration, and finances.
+Standing committees administer activities, the climbing course, communications, service, web site administration, and finances.